NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/casper_install_abridged.md

 9 (after you are done) Use `vncserver -kill :[session number]` to free up that

-# How to set up CASPER
+# Part 2:How to set up CASPER
 1. On a *local* (to you) Linux terminal, ssh into Clyde (see guide above)

 2. Identify and create a "workspace" folder